web3sdkio-template/burn1155-mint721/blog.md

 ## Conclusion

 In this guide, we learnt how to use the bases extensions to create a MAYC clone.
-If you built the Dapp pat yourself on the back and share it with us on the [web3sdkio discord](https://discord.gg/web3sdkio)!
-If you want to take a look at the code, check out the [GitHub Repository](https://github.com/web3sdkio-example/burn1155-mint721).
+If you built the Dapp pat yourself on the back and share it with us on the [thirdweb discord](https://discord.gg/thirdweb)!
+If you want to take a look at the code, check out the [GitHub Repository](https://github.com/thirdweb-example/burn1155-mint721).